outroll/vesta/README.md

 + [Support for multi-PHP versions](https://github.com/myvesta/vesta/blob/master/src/deb/for-download/tools/multi-php-install.sh)

-+ You can limit the maximum number of sent emails (per hour) [per mail account](https://github.com/myvesta/vesta/blob/master/install/debian/10/exim/exim4.conf.template#L105-L106) and [per hosting account](https://github.com/myvesta/vesta/blob/master/install/debian/10/exim/exim4.conf.template#L65-L66), preventimg hijacking of email accounts and preventing PHP malware scripts to send spam.
++ You can limit the maximum number of sent emails (per hour) [per mail account](https://github.com/myvesta/vesta/blob/master/install/debian/10/exim/exim4.conf.template#L105-L106) and [per hosting account](https://github.com/myvesta/vesta/blob/master/install/debian/10/exim/exim4.conf.template#L65-L66), preventing hijacking of email accounts and preventing PHP malware scripts to send spam.

 + You can see [what PHP scripts are sending emails](https://github.com/myvesta/vesta/blob/master/install/debian/10/php/php7.3-dedi.patch#L50), when and to whom

 + You can completely "lock" myVesta so it can be accessed only via https://serverhost:8083/?MY-SECRET-URL
     + During installation you will be asked to choose a secret URL for your hosting panel
     + Literally no PHP scripts will be alive on your hosting panel (won't be able to get executed), unless you access the hosting panel with secret URL parameter.
-Thus, when it happens that, let's say, some zero-day exploit pops up - attackers won't be able to access it without knowing your secret URL.
-PHP scripts from VestaCP will be simply dead - no one will be able to interact with your panel unless they have the secret URL.
+Thus, when it happens that, let's say, some zero-day exploit pops up - attackers won't be able to access it without knowing your secret URL - PHP scripts from VestaCP will be simply dead - no one will be able to interact with your panel unless they have the secret URL.
     + You can see for yourself how this mechanism was built by looking at:
       + https://github.com/myvesta/vesta/blob/master/src/deb/for-download/php/php.ini#L496
       + https://github.com/myvesta/vesta/blob/master/web/inc/secure_login.php